 Chapter 4 identified the prevalence of particular types of debt among different households according to five wealth groups, or quintiles.
-We saw that low-wealth households tended to rely on higher cost debt, including credit cards (average interest: 18.9%) and even payday loans with often-exorbitant interest charges, while wealthier households had a greater capacity to leverage lower cost debt, such as lines of credit that generally carry interest charges at prime rate (4.75% as of April 23, 2008) plus 1.5-2% (= 6.25-6.75%).
+We saw that low-wealth households tended to rely on higher cost debt, including credit cards (average interest: 18.9%) and even payday loans with often-exorbitant interest charges, while wealthier households had a greater capacity to leverage lower cost debt, such as lines of credit that generally carry interest charges at prime.